 The most important element for all these organizations is values alignment between the employees and the organization, and this is the biggest predictor of the route that the employee’s journey will take.

 I was also surprised that a lot of the communication between employees and organizational leadership takes place informally, with only three of these organizations conducting an annual employee engagement survey.

-SR: What would you say were the biggest areas for growth?
+Stan: What would you say were the biggest areas for growth?

-KH: I found three main areas for growth: (1) standardized reciprocal feedback processes, (2) implementing professional development opportunities, and (3) destigmatizing internal mobility.
+Kelsey: I found three main areas for growth: (1) standardized reciprocal feedback processes, (2) implementing professional development opportunities, and (3) destigmatizing internal mobility.

-SR: How do you recommend the organizations act on those observations?
+Stan: How do you recommend the organizations act on those observations?

-KH: First, I recommend that the organizations create guidelines for reciprocal feedback between employees and supervisors.
+Kelsey: First, I recommend that the organizations create guidelines for reciprocal feedback between employees and supervisors.
 These guidelines could include weekly one-on-one meetings, monthly “temperature” meetings where they discuss how the employee is doing and feeling in their position, and quarterly “check-in” performance evaluations that allow for more real-time feedback than the typical annual performance review.